ModuleArt/plain-color/README.md

 - Press `C` to copy color instantly (what to copy? - need a setting for this)
 - Control zoom level with `+` and `-` keys
 - Move picker with arrows (step = 1px)
-- Hard to target specific pixel with touchpad, ColorSlurp is much more responsive
-  - Try to use tauri `cursor_position` function to retrieve mouse coordinates

 ##### Fun stuff / Quality improvements